-No matter who you are or how you grew up, many people get the urge to get away from it all for a little while.
+No matter who you are or how you grew up, many people get the urge to get away from all the hustle and bustle of life for a little while.
 Disconnecting from everyday life and heading out into the wilderness can be a very relaxing and rewarding experience.
 However, without much experience in the outdoors, it can be daunting to take your first steps into the world of camping.
 There is so much equipment, so many campsites, and so many competing opinions.
 What is the first step?

 5 common mistakes made by first-time campers